Luke Akehurst: Activism and opposition to the left (2006–present)

 In 2006, Akehurst became Secretary of Labour First, which represents moderates and "the old Labour Right".
 Under his leadership, the organisation has been committed to "Clause One socialism" of prioritising getting Labour candidates elected to parliament above policy, as well as advocating for a party "safe from the organised hard left".

 In 2010, Akehurst was elected to the National Executive Committee (NEC) of the Labour Party.
 He was not re-elected in 2012.

 During the 2015 Labour leadership election, Labour First urged Progress to join in supporting "ABC" (Anyone But Corbyn).
 Akehurst supported Yvette Cooper's campaign.

-In 2016, Akehurst attempted to run for a position on the NEC within the Constituency Labour Party (CLP) section, under the Corbyn-sceptic joint slate of candidates between Labour First and Progress, but the slate failed to achieve any candidates, all being beaten by the Momentum backed CLPD slate.
+In 2016, Akehurst attempted to stand for a position on the NEC within the Constituency Labour Party (CLP) section, under the Corbyn-sceptic joint slate of candidates between Labour First and Progress, but the slate failed to achieve any candidates, all being beaten by the Momentum backed CLPD slate.

 Akehurst spoke out against Jeremy Corbyn's leadership of the party numerous times.
 In a 2019 speech at a Jewish Labour Movement rally, Akehurst said he had nearly left the party over anti-Semitism, and hoped that Corbyn could be removed as leader.
 On social media, he described the United Nations as antisemitic and said that Jews were "politically black".
 He has been criticised for what The Guardian described as "his efforts to wrest control of Labour's national executive committee, conference agenda and constituency Labour parties from the Corbynite left".
 Akehurst has been referred to as subsequent Labour leader Keir Starmer's "leading cheerleader on the NEC" by Ronan Burtenshaw, editor of Tribune.
 Akehurst said of Starmer's attitude: "Voters like it when Labour leaders put the hard left back in their box".

-In 2018, Akehurst attempted to run for a position the NEC within the CLP section, again under the Labour First–Progress slate.
+In 2018, Akehurst attempted to stand for a position the NEC within the CLP section, again under the Labour First–Progress slate.
 Akehurst achieved 49 CLP nominations, but the slate failed to achieve any candidates, beaten by the pro-Corbyn joint Momentum–CLPD–CLGA slate.

-In 2019, Akehurst wrote on Twitter to justify the British Empire's actions during the Malayan Emergency.
-In response Graham Stevenson, a central council member of Liberation (formerly the "Movement for Colonial Freedom"), wrote in the Morning Star, describing Akehurst's opinions on the Malayan Emergency as "ahistorical charges, mostly myths usually perpetuated by racists, empire loyalists and anti-communist fanatics".

-Akehurst is described as a non-Jewish Zionist and from 2011 to 2024 was employed as director of the pro-Israel group We Believe in Israel.
-Following his selection as Labour's parliamentary candidate for North Durham in 2024, he said he was "handing in his notice" and would no longer be a member of the group.
+Akehurst is described as a non-Jewish Zionist and since 2011 has been the director of the pro-Israel group We Believe in Israel.
 He has described Israel's actions in Gaza as proportionate.
 Momentum said Akehurst's views on Israel's actions were "a slap in the face to voters across the country already outraged by Labour's failings on Gaza".